M64GitHub/libtsprites/README.md

 it, if you prefer.

 ### Basic Usage
 How to use the the `TSprite` object.
+How to get some graphics onto the screen.

 Getting started is simple.
 The two most basic methods of `Tsprite` are used in this little "hello world" example: `ImportFromFile()`, and `Print()`.